 In the above query, we have used this clause to compare with subquery AVG quantity results.
 Similarly, you can also practice this for various scenarios.

-Joins in SQL?
+Joins in SQL? using Having and Where

 We can use joins to retrieve the data from two are more tables.
 We join the tables based on the cardinality along with primary key and foreign key relationships.
+It is quite common that we use where and having clauses in SQL Joins as well.

 Also, you check this very important topic SQL Joins.
 One should learn this topic while preparing for an interview.